10 Fun summer school activities students will enjoy

 4. Set a summer vocabulary goal

 Fight the summer slump actively!
-Challenge your students to learn a certain number of new words over the summer (50? or 100 for the daring?).
+For summer learning ideas, Challenge your students to learn a certain number of new words over their break (50? or 100 for the daring?).
 Make it competitive if you’d like.
 Once you set the goal, assign students to learn words on their reading level.
 We have a full vocabulary curriculum for grades K-8, and 12 SAT vocabulary songs.
 Students can simply listen to the songs and watch videos, then complete the supplemental activities to deepen vocabulary knowledge during summer school.

 Just like the above vocabulary challenge, set up a summer math facts competition.
 See who can come back to school in the fall knowing the most addition, subtraction, multiplication, or division facts.
 Our math fact hip-hop songs will make it easy to win!

-You can also encourage students to review vocabulary terms using the Vocab Cards during summer school.
+You can also encourage students to review vocabulary terms using the Vocab Cards for fun summer school activities.
 Vocab Cards allow students to make meaning and build knowledge of the vocabulary words through writing and drawing.

 6. Experiment at home with friends and family

 The scientific method isn’t just used with beakers, test tubes, and complicated apparatus.
 Students can use it to figure out everything from the best type of joke to tell their younger sibling to the best route to school.
 Have them watch our Scientific Method hip-hop video to review.
-It will allow them to set up fun experiments at home and get creative.
+It will allow them to set up fun science experiments at home and get creative for fun summer activities.

 7. Keep a summer rhyme journal

-Keep your students in the habit of writing with quick and fun writing assignments to complete summer learning activities.
-Have students commemorate their summer with weekly journal entries…in rhyme.
-Using our rhyme and rhythm lesson, practice a few lines before the school year ends.
+Keep your students in the habit of writing with quick and fun writing assignments during the summer programs.
+Have students commemorate their summer days with weekly journal entries…in rhyme.
+Using our rhyme and rhythm lesson plan, practice a few lines before the school year ends.
 And then, each week, have students write four lines about the happenings of the last 7 days.
 Have them use Lyric Lab to write rhymes, use vocabulary words, and possibly perform their songs with the beats.

 8. Send students on a literacy scavenger hung

 Literacy doesn’t just happen in a library.
-Over the summer, students can practice literacy skills all over town with this scavenger hunt.
+Over break, students can practice literacy skills all over town with this scavenger hunt.
 Analyze billboards, create a guidebook to your town, and even educationally eavesdrop.
-Students can try to find examples of irony in new movies or tv shows they watch over the summer.
-Let students take their pick of 2 different assignments.
+Students can try to find examples of irony in new movies or TV shows they watch over the summer.
+For these fun summer school activities, let students take their pick of 2 different assignments.

 9. Find figurative language in your favorite songs

-Start by listening to Flocabulary’s figurative language to learn about wordplay.
+Start by listening to Flocabulary’s figurative language to learn about wordplay for summer classroom activities.
 The figurative language song defines major literary devices like metaphors, allusions, and similes.
 If you listen closely, you’ll hear that each device mentioned in the song is followed by an example.
 The song follows Will, who wants to be the next big emcee.
 He finds his signature style when he starts using wordplay in his rhymes.

 After watching the lesson video, assign students to find the different types of figurative language in their favorite music.